PlaceNordic/rPlace2022/README.md

 ### Windows

-Go install Python 3.10 on this link: https://www.python.org/downloads/windows/
+Go install Python 3.10 from this link: https://www.python.org/downloads/windows/

 Create a folder (wherever you want) and right-click "Open in Command Prompt":